tidalmigrations/tidalmigrations.github.io/pages/tidal tools/hyperv.md

 3. Save a list of the server hostnames that you would like to sync in a file called: _servers.txt_.
 The data of these servers will be shown in a table, with numerical values rounded to the nearest second decimal.

-{% include note.html content="We reccoment that you set this script to run periodically so that your HyperV servers are synced on a daily basis and the data is up to date.
+{% include note.html content="We recommend that you set this script to run periodically so that your HyperV servers are synced on a daily basis and the data is up to date.
 Here is an [example]( https://docs.microsoft.com/en-us/windows/desktop/taskschd/daily-trigger-example--scripting-) of a scripting task in powershell that runs daily."%}

 And there you have it!
 Your HyperV servers will be synced to Tidal Migrations.